mismailzz/Multi-Master-HA-Kubernetes-Setup/README.md

 systemctl start kubelet
 ```

-Proxy Setup (Optional: If the Kubernetes cluster is behind the proxy)
+### Proxy Setup (Optional: If the Kubernetes cluster is behind the proxy)
+This step is optional but become crucial when you have setup behind proxy server.
 ```bash
 mkdir /etc/systemd/system/containerd.service.d
 cat << EOF > /etc/systemd/system/containerd.service.d/http_proxy.conf